 Dragon Age 4 release date

-Despite the fact that the game’s development has long been a very open secret, Dragon Age 4 has only just been officially announced by BioWare.
-But, even now, BioWare isn't ready to say much about the game.
+Despite the fact that the game’s development has long been a very open secret, Dragon Age 4 was only officially announced by BioWare until a couple of years ago.
+Since then, BioWare has kept its cards pretty close to its chest and neither a release date nor a release window has been confirmed.

 "Hey everyone, we have been working on a new Dragon Age game for quite a while now and I am pleased to finally tease the existence of this project," said Mark Darrah, executive producer on a BioWare blog post.
 "While we won’t be sharing any details for now, I can tell you we have been building a new team around a core of Dragon Age veterans, people I’ve worked with on Dragon Age, Jade Empire, and some of whom I’ve worked with since the Baldur’s Gate days.